Perdoceo Education (NASDAQ:PRDO) Updates Q1 2022 Earnings Guidance

 Perdoceo Education (NASDAQ:PRDO – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.470-$0.490 for the period.
 The company issued revenue guidance of -.Perdoceo Education also updated its FY 2022 guidance to $1.280-$1.420 EPS.

-A number of equities analysts recently issued reports on the company.
-Zacks Investment Research cut Perdoceo Education from a hold rating to a sell rating in a report on Thursday, February 3rd.
-Barrington Research reiterated a buy rating and issued a $16.00 target price on shares of Perdoceo Education in a report on Friday, February 25th.
+Several brokerages have weighed in on PRDO.
+Zacks Investment Research lowered Perdoceo Education from a hold rating to a sell rating in a report on Thursday, February 3rd.
+Barrington Research reissued a buy rating and set a $16.00 price objective on shares of Perdoceo Education in a report on Friday, February 25th.

 Perdoceo Education Corp. engages in the provision of educational services.
 It operates through the following segments: Colorado Technical University (CTU) and American InterContinental University (AIU).
 The CTU segment offers academic programs in the disciplines of business studies, nursing, computer science, engineering, information systems and technology, cybersecurity and healthcare management.